jhesed/learning/README.md

-Repository that contains pieces of code mainly for learning and experimenting
+Contains pieces of code mainly used for learning.
+This repository will also include self exercises from different education body like:
+  * Coursera
+  * Udacity
+  * Edx